 Enjoying student living but beginning to think about your post-university career?
 It’s never too early to research the various opportunities available to you.
-By looking at post-graduate schemes as well as the varying roles within big companies ranging from Apple to the BBC to Aldi, you can tailor your CV and experience while you study.
-Here are some of the biggest companies with the best graduate schemes and best graduate jobs around, available to students across all kinds of courses in London and UK-wide.
+By looking at post-graduate schemes as well as the varying roles within big companies.
+With these programmes, ranging from Apple graduate schemes to Aldi graduate schemes, you can tailor your CV and experience while you study.
+Here are some of the biggest companies with the best graduate schemes in the UK.

 1. Aldi graduate scheme